Traveler arrested for assaulting attendant on flight from Mexico to LAX - NewsBreak

 Traveler arrested for assaulting attendant on flight from Mexico to LAX

-An unruly passenger was arrested at Los Angeles International Airport on Wednesday after he assaulted a flight attendant during a flight from Cabo San Lucas, Mexico.
+An unruly passenger was arrested at Los Angeles International Airport on Wednesday after he assaulted a flight attendant during a flight from Los Cabos International Airport in San José del Cabo, Mexico.

-Video from inside the plane shows a flight attendant walking away from the suspect, who runs up behind the victim and punches them in the back of the head before retreating to their seat.
+Video from inside the plane shows an American Airlines flight attendant walking away from the suspect, who runs up behind the victim and punches them in the back of the head before retreating to their seat.

 A witness on the plane revealed that other passengers helped restrain the suspect until they landed at LAX.